kenny-dng/Tokenizer/documentation/README.md

 ### Inherited Functionalities

-The CringeLord contract inherits the following functionalities from the OpenZeppelin contracts:
+The DK contract inherits the following functionalities from the OpenZeppelin contracts:

 #### ERC20 Standard